OP-TED/espd-demo/README.md

 - [Licence](#licence)

 ## Instalation
-The code in this repository is intended to run on GitHub Pages or as Single Page Web Application.
+The code in this repository is intended to run on GitHub Pages or as a Single Page Web Application.
 If you want to test the code on your local machine, you have to perform the following steps:

 1. clone the repository on your machine
 ```
 git clone git@github.com:OP-TED/espd-demo.git
 cd espd-demo
 ```
 2. Use a local webserver that renders static web files.
 Here, [Fastify](https://fastify.dev/) was chosen, but any webserver that serves static files will do.
-You will need to install and run the local webserver the root folder.
+You will need to install and run the local webserver in the root folder.
 The following prerequisites for **Fastify** and other [NodeJS](https://nodejs.org/en/download/) libraries can be installed from the command line:
 ```
 npm install
 ```